Social work services

 Natural disaster support

-Our social workers can provide counselling, support and information about the services that are available for people who have been affected by natural disaster.
+Our social workers can provide counselling, support and information about the services that are available if you have been affected by natural disaster.

 Call 180 22 66 if you have been affected by a natural disaster and would like to arrange to speak with a social worker.

-If you need an interpreter, the interpreter is also required to treat your information as confidential.
+If you need an interpreter to speak with a social worker, the interpreter is also required to treat your information in accordance with these obligations.

 How to contact a social worker

-- call 132 850 and ask to speak to a social worker, or
+- calling 132 850 and ask to speak to a social worker, or

-- visit your local service centre to be referred to a social worker
+- visiting your local service centre to be referred to a social worker

 You can bring a family member or a friend to your appointment.